 Losing a weapon will get you a jail sentence, as my wife’s childhood friend, Moti, found out two decades ago.
 He left his gun in his car because he was just running into a minimart.
 He came back and the gun was gone.
 He spent six months in jail and God only knows where that gun ended up.

-Hunting is not popular in Israel, so it would be rare to see someone with five or six hunting rifles and therefore, neither would their son, who spends ten hours a day playing mortal combat, have access to them.
+Hunting is so regulated that is nearly non-existent.
+You would never see someone with five or six hunting rifles in their truck and therefore, their disturbed son, who spends ten hours a day playing violent video games, would not have access to such.

 We are fond of saying Guns don’t kill people, people do… But we could also say that Mentally unstable people who can’t obtain assault rifles or even pistols are far less likely to commit mass murder.